-But beyond its casinos — of which, there are many, with no shortage of theatres, shows (including 21+ shows), celebrity-run restaurants, and pool decks — there’s a ton of other things to do on the Las Vegas Strip!
+But beyond its casinos — of which, there are many, with no shortage of theatres, shows (including 21+ shows), brilliant museums, fun tourist attractions, celebrity-run restaurants, and pool decks — there’s a ton of other things to do on the Las Vegas Strip!

 So whether you’re traveling solo, with buddies for a thirsty getaway, with your better half in search of a little romance, or with the kids for a much-needed dose of family fun (there’s plenty of this here too, don’t you worry), this entertainment mecca has got you covered.

 How this article works: we’ll start from the Fabulous Las Vegas Sign and then make our way north up the Strip toward historic Fremont Street.
 While a few activities are technically just off the Strip, they deserved a mention.